-It is unlawful to operate a motor vehicle with studded tires or chains on a paved highway or road from May 1 through Sept.
-15 north of 60 North Latitude and from April 15 through Sept.
-30 south of 60 North Latitude.
 There is one exception.
 They are not allowed on the paved portions of the Sterling Highway from May 1 through Sept.
-15 at any latitude.
-The commissioner of public safety shall by emergency order provide for additional lawful operating periods based on unusual seasonal or weather conditions.
+15. The commissioner of public safety shall by emergency order provide for additional lawful operating periods based on unusual seasonal or weather conditions.

 California does not require trucks to carry chains during any specified time period.
 When the weather hits, though, it takes at least eight chains for a standard tractor-trailer configuration to comply with the regulations.

 Conventional tire chains and cable chains, as well as other less conventional devices such as Spikes-Spiders winter traction devices, are permitted.
 Trucks with cable-type chains are legal but may be restricted at times because of severe conditions, which can happen commonly in the higher elevations such as Donner Pass.